Camp Dates: June 14-18 (day camp–stay tuned for details about a potential residential option!)

 Lunch and snacks are provided!

-The 2023 Goshen College Piano Camp kicks off on Sunday June 11 with a Faculty Recital, featuring Dr Matthew Hill, and Drs Luke and Mary Rose Norell.
-On Tuesday June 13, Guest Artist Kairy Koshoeva will present a recital, and will also offer a masterclass to campers.
-Students will come to camp prepared with a solo piece to perform, but will also be assigned a piano duet to learn and perform over the course of the camp.
-Student performances include a final duet recital in Rieth Recital Hall (June 15), daily masterclass performances for Guest Artist Dr. Koshoeva or camp faculty, and a special field-trip performance at the incredible Ruthmere historical home in Elkhart (June 14).
+The 2026 Goshen College Piano Camp kicks off on Sunday June 15 with a Faculty Recital, featuring Dr Matthew Hill, and Drs Luke and Mary Rose Norell.
+Students will have the amazing opportunity to work with Guest Artist Faculty member Dr Elena Cholakova of Emory University, who will present student masterclasses and a lecture-performance demonstration for students.
+On Tuesday June 16, Strings Guest Artist Dr Solomia Soroka will present a recital.
+Students will come to camp prepared with a solo piece to perform, but will also be sent a piano duet to learn in advance and perform over the course of the camp.
+Student performances include a final duet recital in Rieth Recital Hall (June 18), daily masterclass performances for Guest Artist Elena Cholakova or camp faculty, and a special field-trip performance at the incredible Ruthmere historical home in Elkhart (June 17).

-Each morning, students will take part in music courses (Music History, Music Theory, and Musicianship), have practice sessions, come together for a group discussion session on a piano-related topic, and engage in social activities around campus.
+Each morning, students will take part in music courses (Music History and Conducting–new for 2026!), have practice sessions, come together for a group discussion session on a piano-related topic, and engage in social activities around campus.
 The afternoons will consist of studio classes, solo and duet practice time, and special events, such as the Guest masterclass, Guest artist recital, Ruthmere recital and final camp recital.

-Tuition is $225, with financial aid available for those who qualify for Free or Reduced Lunch, and scholarships offered to returning campers from the 2022 camp.
+Tuition is $275, with financial aid available for those who qualify for Free or Reduced Lunch, and a coupon for returning 2025 campers.
 Lunch in the GC cafeteria and snacks are provided.
-The Registration fee is $25, but will be waived if registering on or before May 12.
-The Registration deadline is Friday June 2.
+The Registration fee is $25, but will be waived if registering on or before May 1.
+The Registration deadline is Monday June 2.
+Eligibility is rising 4th grade through 2025 high school graduates, with a prerequisite of two years of playing experience and note-reading ability..

 Game Room, Ruthmere Mansion located at 302 E. Beardsley Ave., Elkhart, IN .